NotoriousPyro/flask-caching-json/docs/index.rst

 You are able to easily add your own custom cache backends by exposing a function that can instantiate and return a cache object. ``CACHE_TYPE`` will be the import string to your custom cache type.
-If not a subclass of :class:`flask_caching.backends.cache.BaseCache`, Flask-Caching will call it with three arguments:
+If not a subclass of :class:`flask_caching_json.backends.cache.BaseCache`, Flask-Caching will call it with three arguments:

 * ``app``, the Flask application object the cache is being initialized for